-Ysgol Dyffryn Aman is located at Margaret Street, Ammanford, and is the successor of the old Amman Valley County School.
-The school was opened in 1914, just prior to the outbreak of the Great War, and in its first year was attended by just 157 pupils.
-Despite their youth, twenty five former pupils of the original County School served in the forces during the war, one of whom lost his life, so soon after the end of hostilities the school saw fit to erect a marble war memorial in order to commemorate the service of these young men.
+Ysgol Dyffryn Aman is located at Margaret Street, Ammanford.
+The school was formerly known as Amman Valley Comprehensive School, prior to which it was the Amman Valley Grammar School.
+It originally opened as Amman Valley County School in 1913, while a new school was built.
+In 1970, Amman Valley Grammar School and Amman Valley Secondary Modern School merged, eventually being named Ysgol Dyffryn Aman.
+Twenty five former pupils of the original County School served in the forces during the Great War, one of whom lost his life, so after the end of hostilities the school saw fit to erect a marble war memorial in order to commemorate the service of these young men.
 This memorial is now located inside Ysgol Dyffryn Aman.
 The photograph of the memorial was kindly supplied by Rachel Evans, a teacher in the school, who has recently carried out a research project alongside some of her pupils.

 TO THE MEMORY OF